Top 7 Med-Surg Nurse Interview Questions to Ask

 2. How has your previous nursing experience prepared you for this role?

-Here, you can better understand a candidate’s clinical experience.
-While most nurses share this information in a resume or cover letter, hearing directly from them how their experiences have shaped their career is more valuable and meaningful.
-Answers to this type of med-surg nurse interview question should reveal a nurse’s understanding of the duties and responsibilities of your open position.
+Answers to this question can help you better understand a candidate’s clinical experience.
+While most nurses share this information in a resume or cover letter, hearing directly from them about how their experiences have shaped their career is more valuable and meaningful.

 If the interviewee is a new graduate nurse, then they might not have much real-world nursing experience.
 They may, however, have volunteer or CNA experience in a similar unit that can assist them in serving their new role as an RN.
 When making a hiring decision, it’s important to consider these new nurses — they can contribute a great deal despite their lack of clinical experience.

-3. Did you encounter any challenges in your last job?
+3. What kind of challenges did you encounter in your last job?

 All healthcare providers struggle through difficult situations at work.
 Whether it’s a heavy patient assignment, outdated charting technology, or juggling duties with an inexperienced team, there are barriers to effective care in every organization.
 However, nurses who show their problem-solving and process improvement skills are the team players you’re looking for.